Major Public Works

 Gray, White, Brown on white + brown alpaca

-Tipi Waterfall, Tipi Blizzard, and Tipi Cloud
+Tipi Blizzard and Tipi Cloud

 In her final evolution of fiber artistry, Hemenway expanded her repertoire of fiber art by pulling tapestry off the wall and inviting the viewer to experience fiber art in three-dimensional space.
 Crafted for an international exhibition in Beijing, Hemenway’s Tipis sought to honor and elevate one of the most iconic American structures—the American Indian Tipi.